HP, Google select Altair's chip for LTE-only Chromebook

-The ultra-portable device, developed by HP in collaboration with Google (GOOG.O), is based on the WiFi-only Chromebook 11, launched in October.
+The ultra-portable device, developed by HP in collaboration with Google, is based on the WiFi-only Chromebook 11, launched in October.
 It is the only LTE-only Chromebook available, Altair said on Wednesday.

 "Our solution equips the Chromebook with a dependable and incredibly fast Internet connection," said Eran Eshed, vice president of marketing and business development at Altair.
 "By focusing on 100 percent LTE and eliminating costly 3G components, we were able to help our partners lower the cost of this critical LTE connectivity feature."